sunnypilot/sunnypilot/sunnypilot/common/README.md

 ### Scalability
 No degradation at scale; cache invalidation maintained freshness.

-See Appendix A for visual graphs of memory usage over a 30-minute time span, captured on comma four.
-These two routes are of equal conditions: each route started completely unplugged to two minutes offroad, followed by onroad state, with ambient temperature at 75 degrees fahrenheit.
-These routes are direct comparisons of pre-ParamWatcher and ParamWatcher implementations.
-Appendix A also includes I/O capture graphs for those 30-minute routes, demonstrating reductions in file system activity post-ParamWatcher.

 ## Discussion

 ParamWatcher successfully optimizes parameter access, delivering substantial CPU gains with minimal memory overhead.
 The event-driven approach eliminates I/O bottlenecks, reducing GC pressure and UI stutters (cppreference.com, n.d.-b).
 The 17 KB memory overhead is negligible compared to the megabytes of churn from base Params, ensuring bounded usage in multi-process environments via the singleton pattern (Gamma et al., 1994).